amazon-archives/aws-lambda-container-image-converter/README.md

 cat hello-output.txt
 ```

-## TODO

-* Support image types other than local Docker images, where the layer format is tar.
-For example, layers directly from a Docker registry will be .tar.gz-formatted.
-OCI images can be either tar or tar.gz, based on the layer's media type.
-* De-dupe Lambda layers before publishing them (compare local file's SHA256 to published layer versions with the same name)
-* Accept additional parameters for PublishLayerVersion API (license, description, etc)
-* Support Lambda compatible runtimes other than 'provided'
-* Utility for creating a function deployment package from a Docker image (copying from /var/task/src instead of /opt)

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.